 Our leaders committed that we would do everything we could to see a Bible translation program in progress in every language still needing one by 2025.
 We initially called this goal “Vision 2025,” although we later adopted the words as our mission statement.

-Today, around 1,900 languages are still waiting for a Bible translation to begin, and Wycliffe is working faster than ever to reach those languages as soon as possible.
+Today, up to 1,800 languages are still waiting for a Bible translation to begin, and Wycliffe is working faster than ever to reach those languages as soon as possible.

 Sign up to receive our monthly e-newsletter and a few emails about ways to get involved in our work.